CarsonRoscoe/NestJs-Playground/README.md

 Services should be throwing these errors if appropriate, rather than Controllers.
 This is because the Service knows WHAT went wrong and can better determine what error message to handle.
 If the service returns default data, the controller will not be able to discern genuine default/empty data cases from handled cases.

+See below for how we can use Exception Filters to even further improve error handling

 ## Data Transfer Objects

 Data transfer objects (dto) are a way to make sure the request payload has the form needed before making a request.